Search by category, archive or keyword

 - Determining coping strategies as either active or passive.

-Millon uncovers many personality disorders or behaviors that are often present in substance use disorder clients.
-This is why it is important to offer the Millon and the NEO PI-R upon entering substance abuse treatment and again upon exit.
+Millon uncovers many personality disorders or behaviors often present in clients with substance use disorder.
+This is why it is crucial to offer the Millon and the NEO PI-R upon entering substance abuse treatment and again upon exit.
 This can help the clinical team determine if and how much of the behaviors were drug or alcohol-induced as opposed to actual mental or personality disorders.
 It can also help determine if the client’s outlook has changed due to treatment.
 It would be helpful to retest every three to six months during the first two years of substance use recovery.

 Myers-Briggs is a test to determine how people perceive information and make decisions based on the information they receive.
 Myers Briggs focuses on four dimensions:

 - The Focus of Your Attention.
 Where do you draw your conclusions from?
-Are you an extrovert, focusing on people and objects, or are you an introvert who focuses on concepts and environment?
+Are you an extrovert focusing on people and objects, or an introvert focusing on concepts and the environment?